J-1 Visa Senior User Researcher Jobs

 Clarify the home residency requirement early

 Research Scholar and Specialist J-1 participants are sometimes subject to a two-year home-country residency requirement after their program ends.
-Confirm your eligibility for a waiver before accepting an offer, since this affects any future H-1B or green card timeline.
+Confirm your eligibility for a waiver before accepting an offer, since this affects any future H-1B visa or green card timeline.

 Request a training plan draft before the offer stage